kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-01-send-legacy-events.md

 kubectl get subscriptions lastorder-sub -o=jsonpath="{.status.ready}"
 ```

-The operation was successful if the returned status says `true`.
+The operation was successful if the command returns `true`.

   </details>
 </div>